sarahciston/codingcare/posts/notes.md

 also my new strategy for reading, the only way i seem to be able to ingest anything quickly and with understanding, is to read from the bottom up. i also say what i mean toward the end, once i figure it out, and am still learning to move the conclusions to the start. but it helps to start with the recap then peruse upward...

 >"The very capacity to make a political claim on the future — even to board a bus to make that claim — is effaced by algorithms that condense multiple potential futures to a single output."
-(Louise Amoore, )
+(Louise Amoore, Cloud Computing)

 ### 08 aug 22